gogamid/manual-tests/IOS/Map/Windowed/infoButton.md

 ### S1: Input

+* find machine named "Demo Device EdMe" near Fulda
+* click on it
 * click on the blue "i" symbol

 ### S1: Expected Result

 * [ ] Redirection to General page of machine
+* [ ] both machine name on the map and in general page are same

 ***